semanticdata/obsidian-statbar/README.md

 # Status Bar Word/Character Counter for Obsidian

+This plugin adds a word and character counter to the status bar in Obsidian.
+It updates automatically as you type and ignores Markdown syntax when counting words.

 ## ✨ Features

 -   Displays a live word count in the status bar